MicrosoftDocs/visualstudio-docs/mac/migrating-extensions.md

 ms.topic: troubleshooting
 ---

-# How do I migrate an existing extension to
+# As an extension author, how do I update my existing extension using the new publishing workflow?

 > [!IMPORTANT]
 > Currently, creating new extensions is not officially supported in Visual Studio 2019 for Mac.